Updated on May 25th, 2023

 Now that you have a solid understanding of the federal student loan portion of the “how do student loans work” question, it’s time to move on to private loans.

 A private student loan is different.
 They aren’t issued by the federal government, so their terms and qualifications can vary depending on the lender.
 Often, it is best to view these as personal loans instead of student loans because, functionally, they are more similar to those than their federal counterparts.
 On a good note, the money provided might be usable for expenses beyond tuition and room and board.
-So, if your child needs things like a laptop, public transit passes, etc., these can help pay for those too.
+So, if your student needs things like a laptop, public transit passes, etc., these can help pay for those, too.

 Related Articles: